SynBioHub/Plugin-Download-ShortBOL/README.md

 # Plugin-Download-ShortBOL
-A very small test plugin to test the download interface is working for SynBioHub.
-Could be the basis for python based download plugins.
+A plugin to create shortBOL.

 # Install
 ## Using docker